Co-Sleeping Benefits, Risks & Safety Guidelines

 - A recent study suggests that co-sleeping or bed-sharing with your newborn up to the age of 0-5 months is the main contributor to SIDS.

 - Babies might get trapped by the bed-frames, headboard or footboard.

 - Falling off the bed, if left unattended

 - Getting stuck between the bed and wall

 - Having an unaware individual sleeping beside the baby with negligence

 - Being suffocated by pillows, blankets or soft toys placed around the bed

 Long Term Effects on the Child Due to Bed Sharing

-Co-sleeping effects both the physiological development of the baby and psychological development of children.
+Co-sleeping affects both the physiological development of the baby and the psychological development of children.